5l1v3r1/Redsn0w-inspired/README.md

 You need homebrew for downgrading to work.
 Simply type this in terminal to install, type in password when asked.

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+# Downgrade
+You also need a iOS 10.3.3 ipsw.
+You can download one from ipsw.me Put it on your desktop!